 - Small teacher-to-student ratios throughout the day provide security and a warm familiarity during these early-learning years.

 - Senior Kindergarten: 1 : 18

 - An enriched, customized curriculum that sparks the desire to learn.

-- French, Mandarin, Drama, Music, Computers and Physical Education are taught by specialists.
+- French, Mandarin, Drama, Music, Computers, Field Studies, Art and Physical Education are taught by specialists.
 This allows a child to discover favourite subjects and areas of personal strength early, which typically leads to lasting passion for a subject.

 - Field trips foster learning and a spirit of adventure.

-- House team sports and activities promote the value of sport, healthy competitiveness and good sportsmanship.
+- House teams build inclusion throughout the school with sports and activities that promote healthy competitiveness and good sportsmanship.
 (Participation begins in Senior Kindergarten.)

-We complement our academic program with lots of exposure to the arts.
-Drama and Music are active and imaginative and encourage students to move with rhythm and purpose.
+This is the year children turn three and they are discovering the fun in learning.
+Our programme is packed with engaging activities designed to feed their thirst for information.
+Letters, numbers, and the way the world works are explored and absorbed throughout each day.
+Drama and Music are active and imaginative classes that encourage students to move with rhythm and purpose.
 Art allows them to express their creativity and we encourage them to explore a variety of mediums.

 To help build their fine motor skills we use small puzzles, connecting blocks and scissors.
 Phys Ed classes develop gross motor coordination and get students excited about sports that can be played together as well as those that let them experiment independently.